uutils/coreutils/README.md

 ## Build Instructions

-There are currently two methods to build uutils: GNU Make and Cargo.
-However, while there may be two methods, both systems are required to build on Unix (only Cargo is required on Windows).
+There are currently two methods to build the uutils binaries: either Cargo or GNU Make.

+> Building the full package, including all documentation, requires both Cargo
+> and Gnu Make on a Unix platform.

-First, for both methods, we need to fetch the repository:
+For either method, we first need to fetch the repository:

 ```bash
 $ git clone https://github.com/uutils/coreutils